qkmiller/The-Word-Definer/README.md

 * You need a web browser.
+* You can go to https://secure-waters-19574.herokuapp.com/ to use the app.
 * Any text editor should do if you want to edit my work.
 I used Atom.
 * You need a terminal with Ruby installed
 * Clone or download the repository, then type 'ruby app.rb' in your terminal.
 Then open your internet browser and type localhost:4567.
 You should now see the homepage.
 ## Known Bugs

 - None yet.